Cycymomo/nexma/README.md

 ## Server
 Code is in the `server` directory.

-You can access it via http://localhost:4000.
-You will have a GraphQL playground.
+You can access it via http://localhost:4000

-## Deploy
+## Prisma
-`Now.sh` is used for easy deployment (each PR is deployed).
+Code is in the `server/prisma` directory.

-If you want to deploy, just type :
+Generate a token `cd server/prisma && prisma token`

-    ❯ now
+You can access your GraphQL playground via http://localhost:4466 You can manage your data via http://localhost:4466/_admin